quantumburrito/go-task/README.md

 # Go Task CLI (Pre-Release)

-`Go Task CLI` is a command-line interface tool built in Go, designed to help manage tasks with statuses (ToDo, In Progress, Done) using a JSON storage file for persistence.
+`Go Task CLI` is a command-line interface tool built in Go, designed to help manage tasks with statuses (ToDo, In Progress, Done) using a JSON storage file for Loadence.
 This project is under active development, and the current version focuses on foundational code and testing.

 ## Project Status